techandsociety/techandsocietycorpus/README.md

 ### v1
 The "v1" data import is described in [this json file](data_versions/version1.txt).

-It tracks the following queries, sampling once per hour, from 21-July-2019 to
+It tracks the following queries, searching on "Google News", sampling once per hour, from 21-July-2019 to 04-Aug-2019:
-04-Aug-2019:

 * "donald trump"
 * "joe biden"